elieta103/angular/02-gifsApp/README.md

-# La sección contendrá nuestra primera aplicación real de Angular, este es un breve listado de los temas fundamentales:

-## Modularización de la aplicación

-## Estructura de la aplicación de media a gran escapa

-## Componentes

-## ViewChild

-## Servicios

-## Historial de búsquedas

-## Uso de Api Keys

-## LocalStorage

-## Peticiones HTTP

-## Animaciones mediante css

-# 02GifsApp
+# AppTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding